dclark-rpi/smon6502/README.md

 $ python3 build.py
 ```

-I can confirm that the above instructions worked on Windows 10 to compile the code, to transfer to the RP6502 Picocomputer by USB Flash Drive.
+I can confirm that the above instructions worked on Windows 10 to compile the code and to transfer to the RP6502 Picocomputer by USB Flash Drive.

 ## Running Commodore BASIC